 These problems vary in severity and duration depending on the specific fentanyl dose and duration of use.

 Fentanyl withdrawal stabilization, also known as detoxification or detox, is usually done in a similar way as other opiate treatment.
 In general, the opiate withdrawal stabilization procedures resemble those used for withdrawal from sedatives: longer-acting opiates are substituted for shorter-acting ones and the patient is stabilized on the longer-acting opiate medication, such as Suboxone.
 The patient will be most uncomfortable during the first one to three days of the opiate withdrawal phase, so a combination of clonidine (an alpha-adrenergic agonist), a sedative such as phenobarbital, and a nonsteroidal anti-inflammatory such as Motrin (generic name ibuprofen) is frequently combined with the longer-acting opiate to help make the patient more comfortable for the first two to three days of the conversion to Suboxone.
 Usually after day three of the correct dose of Suboxone, a patient's withdrawal symptoms and opiate cravings have almost completely subsided.

 Most fentanyl users need help getting clean and require residential drug treatment.
-Few people can safely stop using without a certified detoxification and science-based addiction treatment program.
+Few people can safely stop using without a certified detoxification and evidence-based addiction treatment program.

 Withdrawal and recovery from fentanyl addiction is most effectively accomplished under the supervision of board-certified medical professionals, who are able to assist with the intense cravings for the drug, along with dangerous withdrawal symptoms, such as disturbed sleep patterns, high blood pressure, abnormal heart rate, nausea, vomiting and diarrhea, muscle aches and flu-like symptoms.